 - Evaluate if the CDP truly provides a complete and high-quality single view of the customer.
-There are some area of functionality required to attain an accurate single view of the customer where many CDPs are still maturing.
-If a CDP is lacking capabilities such as data quality and standardisation, identity resolution and identity management this may impact the results you can achieve.
+There are some areas of functionality required to attain an accurate single view of the customer where many CDPs are still maturing.
+Consider: can the CDP meet capabilities such as data quality and standardisation, identity resolution and identity management?
+Or will other additional technologies be required to achieve the desired results?

 - Explore what data your CDP can manage.
 CDPs typically can manage known customer data, including personally identifiable information (PII).
 However, carefully review if each CDP you are considering manages customer data from all the source systems you need, and provides data governance rules and privacy-compliant processes to ensure the personal data is used correctly.
 For example, consider if you have requirements to manage sensitive or special category personal data (such as ethnic origin, sexual orientation, health, religious and political affiliation data), comply with strict regulations such as FCRA, HIPAA, PCI, CCPA or GDPR, or limit how the personal data is moved across national/regional borders.
 You need to ensure any CDP you consider can meet these requirements.

 - Make sure you have a data strategy and support in place for optimal use and implementation of your CDP.
-If you are unclear on whether you have this in place, then reach out to service providers such as Acxiom, who can provide specific work packages to support your decission making process.
+If you are unclear on whether you have this in place, partner with an experienced service provider who can provide specific work packages, insight and recommendations to support your requirements and goals.

 - Consider measurement.
 Many CDPs are not designed to support omnichannel analytics and closed-loop measurement use cases.
 Consider if you have – or require – a solution to achieve this and whether the declared capabilities of a particular CDP can address your requirements.